-26. Upon information and belief, Defendants also deceive unknowing consumers by using the SLIP 'N SLIDE Trademarks without authorization within the content, text, and/or meta tags of their websites to attract various search engines crawling the Internet looking for websites relevant to consumer searches for SLIP 'N SLIDE products.
-Additionally, upon information and belief, Defendants use other unauthorized search engine optimization (SEO) tactics and social media spamming so that the Defendant Internet Stores show up at or near the top of relevant search results and misdirect consumers searching for genuine SLIP 'N SLIDE products.
+26. Upon information and belief, Defendants also deceive unknowing consumers by using the FRISBEE Trademarks without authorization within the content, text, and/or meta tags of their websites to attract various search engines crawling the internet looking for websites relevant to consumer searches for FRISBEE Products.
+Upon information and belief, Defendants facilitate sales by designing the Defendant Internet Stores so that they appear to unknowing consumers to be authorized online retailers, outlet stores, or wholesalers selling genuine FRISBEE Products.
+Additionally, upon information and belief, Defendants use other unauthorized search engine optimization (SEO) tactics and social media spamming so that the Defendant Internet Stores show up at or near the top of relevant search results and misdirect consumers searching for genuine FRISBEE Products.
 Further, Defendants utilize similar illegitimate SEO tactics to propel new Defendant Internet Stores to the top of search results after others are shut down.

-27. Defendants' use of the trademarks on or in connection with the advertising, marketing, distribution, offering for sale and sale of the counterfeit products is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming WHAM-O. Defendants have manufactured, imported, distributed, offered for sale and sold counterfeit products using the SLIP 'N SLIDE Trademarks and continue to do so.
+27. Defendants' use of the FRISBEE Trademarks on or in connection with the advertising, marketing, distribution, offering for sale, and sale of counterfeit products is likely to cause and has caused confusion, mistake and deception by and among consumers and is irreparably harming WHAM-O. Defendants have manufactured, imported, distributed, offered for sale, and sold counterfeit products using counterfeit versions of the FRISBEE Trademarks and continue to do so.

-28. Defendants, without authorization or license from WHAM-O, knowingly and willfully used and continue to use the SLIP 'N SLIDE Trademarks in connection with the advertisement, offer for sale and sale of the counterfeit products through, inter alia, the internet.
-The counterfeit products are not genuine SLIP 'N SLIDE products.
+28. Defendants, without authorization or license from WHAM-O, knowingly and willfully used and continue to use the FRISBEE Trademarks in connection with the advertisement, offer for sale, and sale of the counterfeit products, through, inter alia, the internet.
+The counterfeit products are not genuine FRISBEE Products.
 WHAM-O did not manufacture, inspect, or package the counterfeit products and did not approve the counterfeit products for sale or distribution.
 The Defendant Internet Stores offer shipping to the United States, including Illinois, and, on information and belief, each Defendant has sold counterfeit products into the United States, including Illinois.

-29. Defendants also deceive unknowing consumers by using the SLIP 'N SLIDE trademarks without authorization within the content, text, and/or meta tags of the listings on Defendant Internet Stores in order to attract various search engines crawling the internet looking for websites relevant to consumer searches for SLIP 'N SLIDE products and in consumer product searches within the Webstores.
+29. Defendants also deceive unknowing consumers by using the FRISBEE Trademarks without authorization within the content, text, and/or meta tags of the listings on infringing webstores in order to attract various search engines crawling the internet looking for websites relevant to consumer searches for FRISBEE Products and in consumer product searches within the webstores.

-30. Upon information and belief, Defendants will continue to register or acquire listings for the purpose of selling Counterfeit Goods that infringe upon the SLIP 'N SLIDE Trademarks unless preliminarily and permanently enjoined.
+30. Upon information and belief, Defendants will continue to register or acquire listings for the purpose of selling counterfeit goods that infringe upon the FRISBEE Trademarks unless preliminarily and permanently enjoined.

-31. Defendants' use of the SLIP 'N SLIDE Trademarks in connection with the advertising, distribution, offering for sale, and sale of counterfeit SLIP 'N SLIDE products, including the sale of counterfeit SLIP 'N SLIDE products into Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming WHAM-O.
+31. Defendants' use of the FRISBEE Trademarks in connection with the advertising, distribution, offering for sale, and sale of counterfeit FRISBEE Products, including the sale of counterfeit FRISBEE Products into Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming WHAM-O.